Eudaeon/pwnlogger/README.md

 # PwnLogger

-A lightweight logging utility for debugging.
+A lightweight logging utility for debugging, built on `rich`.

-## Features

--   Color-coded output with symbols (`✔`, `✖`, `i`, `d`)
--   Support for success, error, info, and debug log levels
--   Animated progress spinners/bars with nested logging
--   Configurable log levels

 ## Installation